mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Non-critical Windows Defender notifications
 * Notifications for Chrome and Edge
 * (Win11) Chat button
-* Lock screen (automatic if password is blank, otherwise OPTIONAL)
+* Lock screen (automatic if password is blank, otherwise OPTIONAL - do not do this if your computer is likely to be used in a public area)
 * Notification center and allowing apps like edge or photos to run in the background when closed (OPTIONAL)
 * Fast boot and hibernation (to allow updates to be processed on shutdown rather than forcing restarts) (OPTIONAL)
 * Hiding of system tray icons (OPTIONAL)
 * Automatic changing of Explorer folder layouts based on folder contents eg. Pictures folder displays thumbnails (OPTIONAL)
 * Application Experience (required for some older apps, disabling may speed up program launches) (OPTIONAL)
 * Autoplay/autorun on all drives (OPTIONAL)
-* User Account Control (please read this: https://insights.sei.cmu.edu/cert/2015/07/the-risks-of-disabling-the-windows-uac.html before disabling) - most noticable impact of this is the removal of the box that pops up when you try to install/launch a program (OPTIONAL)
+* User Account Control (please read this: https://insights.sei.cmu.edu/cert/2015/07/the-risks-of-disabling-the-windows-uac.html regards the risks before disabling) - most noticable impact to the user is the removal of the box that pops up when you try to install/launch a program (OPTIONAL)
 * Superfetch (sysmain) (OPTIONAL)
 * Onedrive (OPTIONAL)